krzema12/snakeyaml-engine-kmp/README.md

 that validate correctness.
 However, performance has not been evaluated.

 ## How to use

-> [!NOTE]
-> SnakeYAML Engine KMP is a low-level library, only intended to be used by libraries.
->
-> For a more user-friendly version, use https://github.com/charleskorn/kaml.

 SnakeYAML Engine KMP is published to
 [Maven Central](https://search.maven.org/artifact/it.krzeminski/snakeyaml-engine-kmp).